-Just because a baby's diet is limited, doesn't mean they can't enjoy a yummy variety of delicious baby food combinations.
-Check out my hearty baby food recipes below (and tips for creating lots of baby food combinations), as well as my recipes for Baby Food with Quinoa.
+Just because a baby’s diet is limited, doesn’t mean they can’t enjoy a yummy variety of delicious baby food combinations.
+Check out my hearty baby food recipes below and tips for creating lots of baby food combinations.

 Peel a sweet potato (or several) and slice it up into chunks.
 Place it in a baking dish and add 1/2 cup water.
 Cover and bake at 400 degrees for 30 minutes until soft and golden brown.